rust-rse/reed-solomon-erasure/README.md

 This is a port of [BackBlaze's Java implementation](https://github.com/Backblaze/JavaReedSolomon) and [Klaus Post's Go implementation](https://github.com/klauspost/reedsolomon).

+Version `1.X.X` copies BackBlaze's implementation, and is less performant as there were fewer places where parallelism could be added.

+Version `2.X.X` copies Klaus Post's implementation.

 See [Notes](#notes) and [License](#license) section for details.

 ## Usage